LoopKit/LoopWorkspace/fastlane/testflight.md

 * Be sure to save the 6 Secrets in a text file using a text editor
     - Do **NOT** use a smart editor, which might auto-correct and change case, because these Secrets are case sensitive

+Refer to [LoopDocs: Make a Secrets Reference File](https://loopkit.github.io/loopdocs/gh-actions/gh-first-time/#make-a-secrets-reference-file) for a handy template to use when saving your Secrets.

 ## Generate App Store Connect API Key

 This step is common for all GitHub Browser Builds; do this step only once.
 You will be saving 4 Secrets from your Apple Account in this step.